From Cllr Jason Brock, Leader of Reading Borough Council.

 Within the Council, we are driven by the principles of TEAM Reading:

-People first: our customer experience strategy puts our customers at the heart of service design and delivery, and we seek regular feedback through consultations and our residents’ survey.
+Customers first: our customer experience strategy puts our customers at the heart of service design and delivery, and we seek regular feedback through consultations and our residents’ survey.

 Digital transformation: both internally and externally, we’re transforming how we work using the power of digital technology.
 We’re modernising services and harnessing new technology to make it easier for residents to interact with us.
 We’re improving our website, streamlining processes and making more services available online.